 GRE or TOEFL Scores

-All English-speaking applicants have the option to take the General Test of the Graduate Record Examination (GRE) and to have their scores on this examination reported to the Anthropology Department at the University of California, Berkeley by the Educational Testing Service, but GREs are no longer required.
-Foreign applicants whose native language is English and those who have studied for one year or more in schools or universities where English is the language of instruction must fulfill this GRE requirement.
+GREs are no longer required but all applicants have the option to have their GRE scores reported to the university via the application process.
 Further information on the GRE, together with application materials, dates and places of administration for the current year, may be obtained from the Educational Testing Service at http://www.ets.org.

 In order for these materials to be considered in a timely manner, it is advisable to take the GRE before the end of October.
 Although the GRE is also offered after the end of October, please be aware that scores not received by the application deadline may not be taken into account.

 Nondiscrimination Policy Statement